HTML Syntax for Websites Outside of the Energy.gov Drupal Environment

 Creating Compliant Code

-EERE HTML syntax follows XHTML 1.0 Transitional Standards.
+EERE HTML syntax follows HTML5 Standards.
 If you want to create code that is compliant with EERE's technical standards, follow these guidelines:

 - Special characters should be encoded using character entity references.
 See the Web Standards Project for more information.